Duran Duran (1981 album): Development

-Duran Duran spent two months writing songs and developing their sound with occasional live performances.
-According to biographer Steve Malins, John was an integral part of the group during this period: "The sensitive, charming, ad-libbing pop star to Rhodes's more controlled Pop Art alter ego."
-Rhodes worked creatively with Andy, who gave him the opportunity to be the "ideas man" and played around Rhodes's patterns, solidifying the melodies.
-Malins writes that Andy's skill as an arranger assisted in forming the band's "rough, undisciplined mixture[s]" of punk, disco and electronic styles into tight, cohesive structures; Roger's "compact, unshakable drumming" provided a backbone for the group.
+Duran Duran spent two months writing songs and developing their sound.
+According to the biographer Steve Malins, John Taylor was an integral part of the group during this period: "The sensitive, charming, ad-libbing pop star to Rhodes's more controlled Pop Art alter ego".
+Rhodes worked creatively with Andy, playing around the keyboardist's patterns and solidifying the melodies.
+Malins writes that Andy's skill as an arranger assisted in forming the band's "rough, undisciplined mixture[s]" of punk, disco and electronic styles into tight, cohesive structures; Roger Taylor's "compact, unshakable drumming" provided a backbone for the group.

-According to John, grooves, chord progressions and melodies were primarily derived from jam sessions.
+According to John Taylor, grooves, chord progressions and melodies were primarily derived from jam sessions.
 They further developed tracks they had debuted live, such as "Night Boat", "Late Bar", "Girls on Film", "Sound of Thunder" and an early version of "Tel Aviv".
-Andy later said, "In the beginning that worked because as we wrote the songs we'd all be pitching in and experimenting."
-John recalls that "Night Boat", in particular, arose from a "drifting keyboard sample" by Rhodes with Andy's Roland guitar synthesiser.
+Andy Taylor later said, "In the beginning that worked because as we wrote the songs we'd all be pitching in and experimenting".
+John Taylor recalls that "Night Boat", in particular, arose from a "drifting keyboard sample" by Rhodes with Andy's Roland guitar synthesiser.
 Le Bon was a quick writer, coming up with lyrics to "Girls on Film" after receiving the first version.
-During the writing period, Duran Duran agreed to credit all songs to the band and split all earnings evenly; John credits this as the reason for the band's longevity.
+During the writing period, Duran Duran agreed to credit all songs to the band and split all earnings evenly.

 By September 1980, Duran Duran had written all of what would become their first studio album.
 They continued performing live and demoing tracks at Bob Lamb's Birmingham studio and London's 24-track AIR Studios while Paul Berrow worked on attracting record-label attention.
 Throughout the rest of the year, they opened for Pauline Murray and Hazel O'Connor, and secured an article with Sounds magazine, whose writer Betty Page aligned them with the rising New Romantic movement and drew comparisons with the London-based new wave band Spandau Ballet.
 With their live performances attracting attention, Duran Duran signed with EMI following a bidding war with Phonogram Records.